Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: EXPERIMENTAL RESULTS

-Fig. \ref{fig4} and Fig. \ref{fig5} depict the despeckled results of different filters in the first row and show the corresponding local zoomed-in results in the second row.
+Fig. \ref{fig6} and Fig. \ref{fig7} depict the despeckled results of different filters in the first row and show the corresponding local zoomed-in results in the second row.
 Visually, our method achieves the best performances in feature preservation and noise removal.
-According to the streak shown by the red arrow in Fig. \ref{fig4}, our method produces the clearest edges.
-NLLRF only preserves a part of the streak while SRAD reduce the contrast of the streak heavily.
+According to the streak shown by the red arrow in Fig. \ref{fig6}, the PFDTV method produces the clearest edges.
+NLLRF only preserves a part of the streak while SRAD reduces the contrast of the streak heavily.
 Other filters remove the streak after speckle reduction.
-Similarly, according to the nodules indicated by the red arrow in Fig. \ref{fig5}, our method succeeds in enhancing the local contrast.
+Similarly, according to the nodules indicated by the red arrow in Fig. \ref{fig7}, the PFDTV method succeeds in enhancing the local contrast.
 SRAD, OBNLM and NLLRF reduce the contrast of the nodules heavily.
 Other filters remove the nodules after despeckling.

-To more closely evaluate despeckled images of different filters, we adopted the method in \cite{41} which evaluates all the features located in a single scan line through the ultrasound image.
-Fig. \ref{fig6} shows the desepckled images of different filters and their corresponding scan column.
-The scan line shows that, Frost, SRAD, SBF and ADLG all fail to keep the edge contrast, reducing the visual effect.
-OBNLM and NLLRF succeed in enhancing high contrast edges shown by the purple window.
-As for low contrast edges, OBNLM and NLLRF both fail to preserve the local contrast indicated by the red windows.
-As shown by the red windows in Fig. \ref{fig6}(h), after edge enhancement using adaptive fractional-order $\alpha$, there are slight differences of edge contrast between the despeckled image of our method and the original ultrasound image.
-Compared with other filters, our method achieves the best performance in preserving the edge contrast.
-More despeckled results are depicted in Fig. \ref{fig7}.
-Obviously, our method removes speckle noise thoroughly while preserving features satisfactorily.
+To more closely evaluate despeckled images of different filters, we adopted the method in \cite{69} which evaluates all the features located in a single scan line through the ultrasound image.
+Fig. \ref{fig8} shows the despeckled images of different filters and their corresponding intensity value profile at the same scan line (marked as white solid line across the image in Fig. \ref{fig8}(a)).
+The intensity profile of scan line shows that, Frost, SRAD, SBF and ADLG all fail to maintain the edge contrast, reducing the visual effect.
+OBNLM and NLLRF succeed in enhancing the high-contrast edges in regions of interest (ROI) shown by the purple window.
+For low-contrast edges indicated by the red windows, both the OBNLM and NLLRF methods fail to preserve the local contrast of edge.
+As shown by the ROI in red windows in Fig. \ref{fig8}(h), after edge enhancement using adaptive fractional-order $\alpha$, there are slight differences of edge contrast between the despeckled image of the PFDTV method and the original ultrasound image.
+Compared with other filters, the PFDTV method achieves the best performance in preserving the edge contrast.
+More despeckled results are depicted in Fig. \ref{fig9}.
+Obviously, the PFDTV method removes speckle noise thoroughly while preserving features satisfactorily.